 Consumer Resource Center: The Consumer Resource Center processes thousands of consumer complaints and thousands of consumer telephone calls every year.
 As a result of the informal complaint resolution of the 25,000 written consumer complaints, the CRCs help return more than $4 million to the consumers of the state each year.

 Lemon Law Program: The Lemon Law Program separately handles thousands of additional telephone inquiries and handles more than 100 arbitration requests each year.
 The Lemon Law program has helped return millions of dollars to consumers.

 Outreach and Education: The division remains active in the area of outreach and education.
 We believe that the best way to prevent fraud is to arm consumers with the tools to avoid it before they are victimized.
-The division also works with other government agencies, non-profits, and business organizations to help them help their constituents become victims and help businesses avoid enforcement actions.
+The division also works with other government agencies, non-profits and business organizations to help them help their constituents avoid becoming victims and help businesses avoid enforcement actions.